Shop at the MicroscopeMaster Market

-Its beginnings can be traced back to 1833 when a jeweller called William Beecher in Southbridge, Ct, saw a pair of eyeglasses imported from Europe and thought that he could make them better.
+Its beginnings can be traced back to 1833 when a jeweller called William Beecher in Southbridge, Massachusetts (MA) saw a pair of eyeglasses imported from Europe and thought that he could make them better.

 Slightly later in 1838, Charles Spencer formed the Spencer Lens Company after he was the first American to perfect the microscope and optical lens.